The Biblical injunctions to avoid foolish and impetuous talk remain consistent over the centuries.

 This saying of Yeshua appears extreme for such a seemingly petty offense.
 Anger and name-calling can have you dragged into court and ultimately into the judgment of God.
 What is even stranger is that it is pronounced in the larger context of murder, a crime which seems much more severe.
 Why the contrast?
 And is this a new teaching?

 Well, to the first point, Yeshua almost always states things in contrast, as this provides the greatest clarity of the topic at hand.
 When two contrasts are presented, the truth then becomes self-evident.

-Matthew 5:13 – “You are the salt of the earth.
-But if the salt should lose its taste, how can it be made salty?
-It’s no longer good for anything but to be thrown out and trampled under people’s feet.”
+Matthew 5:13 – “You are the salt of the earth; but if the salt has become tasteless, how can it be made salty again?
+It is no longer good for anything, except to be thrown out and trampled underfoot by people.”

 Now also on YouTube, find us at: Core of the Bible on YouTube.

 Questions or comments?
 Feel free to email me directly at firstname.lastname@example.org